-Of course, there is not one winning recipe to getting a perfect score on the ACT Writing test, but there are some indicators as to what will help nudge the readers towards checking off those top-range boxes.
+Of course, there is not one winning recipe to getting a perfect score on the ACT Writing test, but there are some indicators as to what will help nudge the readers towards a good ACT writing score.
 As it turns out, at least for my essay, my theories worked pretty well.
 I received a 36 scaled score with a 12 out of 12 on each of the four scoring domains.

 Here’s what I learned:

 Choose the option to agree with one of the perspectives, but modify it slightly.

 For most students, I highly recommend that they choose the option to agree with one of the given perspectives rather than choosing the option to present their own.
 It’s just too risky.
 The readers might not understand what you are trying to get at and you run the risk of going off topic.
 You can get a perfect score by agreeing with one of the perspectives, so unless you are a VERY strong writer, I don’t think it’s worth the risk.

 However, if you are aiming for a top, top score, I suggest you choose the option to agree with one of the perspectives, but narrow your focus.
 The topics on the ACT are big ones and the perspectives are often all-encompassing as well.
 On the sample essays on the ACT student website, you can see that, on the second highest scoring essay, the graders are impressed with the student’s narrowing his or her scope to the implications for capitalism.
 I can’t reveal the topic the September essay, but imagine this was one of the perspectives: